krwenholz/krwenholz.github.io/content/_index.md

 Below you'll find my `README`.
 It's an introduction, geared toward new coworkers.
 I used to bury it more deeply.
 Now, I think it's good top-level stuff.
 That said, before we get to it, here are a few other link-worthy pages.

 - [Publicly visible projects](/projects).
 The woodworking
   section is usually a hit.
 - My [handy-dandy resume](https://github.com/krwenholz/Resume/blob/master/resume.pdf).
+- [LinkedIn](https://www.linkedin.com/in/kyle-wenholz/), which is allowed to run a bit longer than my one page resume ;)

 # README.kyle